Potokar1/k8s-research/docs/entry1.md

 #### Helm

-I will be using [Helm](https://helm.sh/), specifically Helm Charts` to manage the installation of the kubernetes concepts that we will be exploring.
+I will be using [Helm](https://helm.sh/), specifically `Helm Charts` to manage the installation of the Kubernetes concepts that we will be exploring.
-Helm charts are a way to define kubernetes resources in a templated way.
+Helm charts are a way to define Kubernetes resources in a templated way.
-Our current helm chart directory structure is as follows:
+Our current Helm chart directory structure is as follows:

 ```shell
 charts/